hacdias/hacdias.com/content/more/index.md

 ## 🗞️ Feeds {#feeds}

-This website provides Atom and JSON feeds for the home page, which combines writings, photos, and book reviews, as well as for each one of the sections, individually.
-Your feed reader should be able to pick up the feed URL.
+This website provides Atom and JSON for all individual sections, as well as for the home page, which combines writings, photos, and book reviews.
+Your feed reader should automatically pick up the feed from the page URL.
 If it doesn't, you can use the following URLs:

 - **Home**: [Atom](/feed.xml), [JSON](/feed.json).
 - **Writings**: [Atom](/writings/feed.xml), [JSON](/writings/feed.json).